 Again, there seems to be a common misconception that unless a drone operator is flying commercially the drone does not need to be registered.
 That is clearly false, and the only qualifier for whether or not your drone needs to be registered is: does it weigh .55 lbs (250g) or more?

 If the answer to that is yes, then your drone will need to be registered regardless of intended use.
-Interestingly enough, there are many drones weighing less than .55 lbs like the Holy Stone X400C Quadcopter that still has a camera but does not require registration.
+Interestingly enough, there are many cheaper drones weighing less than .55 lbs that still have a camera but do not require registration.
 These drones are generally for young children or curious hobbyists.
 Drones that weigh less than .55 lbs are understood to be far less likely to cause injury or damages.

 A Brand New Industry